Terri Dial: Career

 In 1973, Dial started working as a bank teller at a Wells Fargo branch in San Francisco.
 In 1980, Dial was elected Vice president of Wells Fargo.
 In 1989, Dial became Executive Vice president of Wells Fargo, oversaw a small business lending, and was responsible for loans and banking services to small businesses in the United States.
 Dial was Vice Chairman of the company from 1996 until 1998 when Wells Fargo merged with Norwest Corporation.
 Dial retired from Wells Fargo in 2001, having made changes at Wells Fargo that made it one of the most successful United States banks.
 Also in 2001, she became the Chairman of search advertising company LookSmart and also served on several other corporate boards.

 In 2004, Dial told The Wall Street Journal in an article why women struggle to advance in the workplace, "Women will work themselves to death in the belief that if they do more and more, that will get them ahead, when it isn't so."

 Dial moved to London in 2005 and became the head of Lloyds' United Kingdom retail division on June 1, 2005.
 The British press took notice of her fierce work schedule and reported that she had been known as the "Human Cyclone" among her colleagues at Wells Fargo.
 In an interview with American Banker in 2006, Dial welcomed the nickname, saying, "I don't know where the nickname came from, but it's not a bad thing."
 Dial resigned from Lloyds in late March 2008.

 Dial was hired by Citigroup in December 2007 and in the summer of 2008, she was recruited by then-CEO of Citigroup, Vikram Pandit, to lead their North American consumer banking business and also become the global head of the company’s consumer strategy.
 Dial then revamped Citigroup's North American consumer banking business during the Great Recession.
 In late 2009, there were reports that an outside review of Citigroup's management that was ordered by United States regulators had questioned Dial's management skills.
 Citigroup declined to address the reports and Dial stepped down in January 2010, citing personal reasons, and became a senior adviser at Citigroup.

 Dial was also involved in philanthropic projects, including nonprofit organizations Citymeals-on-Wheels and Legal Momentum.

 Health issues and death

 In 2010, Dial went to a doctor in Manhattan for what she thought was the "stomach flu", but after visiting a Gastroenterologist, it was discovered that she had a pancreatic tumor.
 After finding out about her tumor, she went through surgery, months of infections, and pneumonia, which delayed her chemotherapy.

 Terri Dial died of pancreatic cancer on February 28, 2012, in Miami in a hospice.
-Vikram Pandit sent a message to Citigroup's employees on February 29 that confirmed her passing.
+Vikram Pandit sent a message to Citigroup's employees on February 29 that confirmed her death.